ss-ar/IT-FixHub/Linux/Proxmox/Proxmox Repository Configuration.md

 By adding the `pve-no-subscription.list` file and commenting out the enterprise repository lines, the Proxmox VE is now properly configured to allow updates without encountering unauthorized access errors.

 ---

-Feel free to adjust any details or formatting as needed!
-If there's anything else you'd like to add or modify, just let me know!